 5. Slow charging facilities at home and offices will further remove the price concerns and make EV way cheaper than ICE vehicles

-The future of motorized mobility in India will be shared and electric.
+The future of motorised mobility in India will be shared and electric.
 The growth in shared mobility will occur mostly through the private sector.
 However, the transition to electric will require a large scale transformation.
 The transition to an EV future may not be easy.
 Still, the benefits of this transition like cleaner air, lower emission, more affordable mobility, etc. will far outweigh the pain of the transition.